jcalais/huedash/README.md

 ### Deleting scenes

 When you create a scene you dislike, you unfortunately have to remove it yourself.
 In the future I might add a scene creation tool, but until then, just issue the api url api/[username]/scenes/sceneId and press the DELETE-button in the Api Debug tool.

+## Making your Hue Hub ip static

+In order to make your ip static, follow these instructions carefully:

+In your Hue Api debug tool, enter the following:

+> Url: api/[username]/config

+> Body: {"ipaddress":"10.0.0.101", "dhcp":false, "netmask": "255.255.255.0", "gateway": "10.0.0.1" }

+Obviously you need to carefully modify the parameters above to your environment.